jimasp/behave-vsc/CONTRIBUTING.md

 - Log only for extension developers (contributors): `console.log("msg")`.
 ### Error handling
 - Any entry points such as `activate()` or event handlers such as `onDidChangeConfiguration`, `onCancellationRequested`, etc. should always have a try/catch with a `config.logError` if they contain any code that could potentially fail.
+- In a non-entry point functions, in most cases you want to use `throw '...`, as `throw new Error(...)` will result in a stack trace being logged, so should only be used for things that should never happen, e.g. a logic failure in the extension code.
+- In any given stack, if you are adding a throw, then always test error handling works as expected by deliberately throwing the error.

 ---
 ## Before requesting a PR merge